 Once serological testing began in the 1990s, there was an expansion of clinical offerings leading to a diagnosis of celiac disease.
-The proportion of patients with celiac disease who had diarrhea decreased from 73% before 1993 (the year in which serological testing became available at the study site) to 43% thereafter 37.
-Although diarrhea continued to be the most common symptom at presentation, most patients received the diagnosis based on this on other signs or symptoms, such as osteoporosis, anemia, bloating, or irregular bowel habits; some had less common symptoms, including infertility9, migraine headaches 38 neuropsychiatric symptoms39 and abnormal liver enzyme levels40.
+The proportion of patients with CD who had diarrhea decreased from 73% before 1993 (the year in which serological testing became available at the study site) to 43% thereafter.
+Although diarrhea continued to be the most common symptom at presentation, most patients received the diagnosis based on this on other signs or symptoms, such as osteoporosis, anemia, bloating, or irregular bowel habits; some had less common symptoms, including infertility, migraine headaches neuropsychiatric symptoms and abnormal liver enzyme levels.

-In the current study considering the clinical signs and symptoms associated with intestinal symptoms compared to celiac disease, there was a significant association between celiac disease and chronic diarrhea (odds ratio = 18.4 times), steatorrhea (OR = 9.6), foul odor (odds ratio = 8.3 times), weight loss (Odds ratio = 5.7 times), anemia (odds ratio = 40.4 times), abdominal distension (odds ratio = 3.1 times), mouth ulcers (odds ratio = 7.2 times), abdominal bleeding (odds ratio = 13.5 times), diabetes mellitus I (odds ratio = 18 times), and hypothyroidism (odds ratio = 79.3 times).
+In the current study considering the clinical signs and symptoms associated with intestinal symptoms compared to celiac disease, there was a significant association between celiac disease and chronic diarrhea (OR=18.4), steatorrhea (OR=9.6), foul odor (OR=8.3), weight loss (OR=5.7), anemia (OR=40.4), abdominal distension (OR=3.1), mouth ulcers (OR=7.2), abdominal bleeding (OR=13.5), diabetes mellitus I (OR=18), and hypothyroidism (OR=79.3).
 These signs and symptoms combined outnumber diarrhea, so diarrhea can no longer be referred to as typical and presentation without diarrhea as atypical.
-As such, a 2013 consensus statement renamed diarrhea and non-diarrhea presentations as classic and non-classical celiac disease, respectively41.
+As such, a 2013 consensus statement renamed diarrhea and nondiarrhea presentations as classic and non-classical celiac disease, respectively.
 Regardless of the type of symptoms, there is often a long-term delay between the onset of symptoms and a diagnosis of celiac disease.
-A national survey of patients with celiac disease in the US found the median duration of symptoms to be 11 years before diagnosis 42 and a UK study found the median duration to be 4.9 years43.
-In the current study, abnormal LFT occurred in 20% of CD patients, and this is lower than that performed by Castillo et al. as liver biochemical abnormalities were presented in 40% of patients newly diagnosed with celiac disease, according to Castillo et al. series the slight increases observed in aspartate and alanine transaminases are the most common abnormalities 40.
-The incidence of celiac disease is increasing with its worldwide spread.
-There is a trend towards an increased diagnosis of nonclassical presentations, and there is emerging evidence for accurate non-biopsy diagnosis in selected children32.
-Newly developed diagnostic tools, such as the HLA-DQ-based blood test - gluten tetramer, may change the way we diagnose celiac disease in the near upcoming, impending validation and scalability.
-This technique, combined with validation of serology-based diagnostic algorithms, may lead to a change in diagnostic criteria as a small bowel biopsy is no longer necessary while patients continue to follow a gluten-containing diet.
-These changes may transform the roles of gastroenterologists, from diagnosis to management and follow-up.
-If an evidence-based, biopsy-free strategy is developed for diagnosis, the incidence of celiac disease may increase further and stimulate interventional studies to prevent celiac disease in at-risk individuals 1.
+A national survey of patients with celiac disease in the US found the median duration of symptoms to be 11 years before diagnosis and a UK study found the median duration to be 4.9 years.
+In the current study, abnormal LFT occurred in 20% of CD patients, and this is lower than that performed by Castillo et al., as liver biochemical abnormalities were presented in 40% of patients newly diagnosed with celiac disease, according to Castillo et al., series the slight increases observed in aspartate and alanine transaminases are the most common abnormalities.
+The incidence of CD is increasing with its worldwide spread.
+There is a trend towards an increased diagnosis of non-classical presentations, and there is emerging evidence for accurate non-biopsy diagnosis in selected children.
+Newly developed diagnostic tools, such as the HLA-DQ-based blood test - gluten tetramer, may change the way we diagnose CD in the near upcoming, impending validation and scalability.
+This technology, combined validation serology-based diagnostic with of algorithms, may bring about an alteration in diagnostic criteria as small bowel biopsy is no longer essential while patients persist to follow a gluten-containing diet.
+These changes may convert the roles of gastroenterologists, from diagnosis to management and follow-up.
+If an evidence-based, biopsy-free strategy is developed for diagnosis, the incidence of celiac disease may increase further and stimulate interventional studies for the prevention of celiac disease in individuals at risk.